Avaiga/taipy-core/README.md

 [Taipy Core](https://github.com/Avaiga/taipy-core) mostly includes business-oriented features.
 It helps users create and manage business applications and improve analyses capability through time, conditions and hypothesis.

+A more in depth documentation of taipy can be found [here](http://insert-link-for-taipy-docs).

 ## Installation